Yasashari/C4-contest/maia11.md

-## vMaia is an ERC-4626 compliant MAIA token But maxWithdraw & maxRedeem functions are not fully up to EIP-4626's specification
+## vMaia is an ERC-4626 compliant but maxWithdraw & maxRedeem functions are not fully up to EIP-4626's specification

-maxWithdraw & maxRedeem functions should return the the 0 during withdrawal is paused.
+maxWithdraw & maxRedeem functions should return the 0 during withdrawal is paused.
 But here it's returning balanceOf[user].

 ## Proof of Concept

 vMaia Withdrawal is only allowed once per month during the 1st Tuesday (UTC+0) of the month.

-This is checked by the below function.
+It's  checked by the below function.

      102       function beforeWithdraw(uint256, uint256) internal override {
                 /// @dev Check if unstake period has not ended yet, continue if it is the case.